 The nut, usually made of ebony, ivory, cow bone, brass, acrylic resin, or plastic, on the guitar supports the strings at the end closest to the headstock.
 The nut also sets the spacing of the strings across the neck, and helps to hold the strings at the proper height from the fingerboard along with the bridge.
 Some guitars come with a locking nut.
 This is typically seen on guitars using a floating bridge and helps to keep the strings in tune when doing big bends with a tremolo bar.
 If you want to play heavy metal music or have a floating bridge, a nut that comes with a lock is ideal.

 A good guitar neck is critical because your intonation and the ease of playing the instrument depend on it.
 The neck also affects the tone of the instrument because the string resonates on top of it and its acoustic properties affect the string resonating as well.
 A neck with the shape that best fits your hand helps you play more comfortably.
 For these reasons, the wood the neck is made from and the neck profile are important when choosing a guitar.

 Wood of the neck

-A maple neck is usually seen on the Strat and the Tele styles that we talked about above.
+A maple neck is usually seen on the S-Style and the T-Style styles that we talked about above.
 The maple neck is considered a relatively hard neck but it does not bring a crazy amount of weight to the guitar.
 A maple neck features a bright look and brighter tones.
 Roasted maple which contains less moisture, is much darker in appearance, but its tone is even brighter and tighter.